hohMiyazawa/Automail/README.md

 "src/" contains a makefile, run "make" there.
 Requires make, m4 and basic shell utilities

-Will build the userscript and the Firefox addon in src/build/
+Will build the userscript and a Firefox addon in src/build/

 If you have an archived version of this repo, updated code can be found at https://github.com/hohMiyazawa/Automail